Introduction to probabilistic concurrent systems: Preliminaries

-As another example of concurrent system, consider the $1$-safe Petri net depicted in Fig.~\ref{fig:petrinetrs},~$(a)$.
-The set of states is the set of reachable markings.
-The underlying trace monoid is generated by the transitions of the net, with commutative transitions $t$ and $t'$ whenever $^{\bullet}t^\bullet\cap{}^\bullet{t'}^\bullet=\emptyset$, thus $\M=\langle a,b,c,d\;|\; ad=da,\ db=db\rangle$.
 The corresponding Coxeter graph is depicted on Fig.~\ref{fig:petrinetrs},~$(b)$, and the graph of states is depicted on Fig.~\ref{fig:petrinetrs},~$(c)$.
 If not familiar with the model of Petri nets, the reader can ignore the picture of Fig.~\ref{fig:petrinetrs},~$(a)$, and simply focus on the Coxeter graph and the graph of states.